Tom Lantos: 1991 Gulf War

 Lantos was a strong supporter of the 1991 Persian Gulf War.
-During the run-up to the war, the Congressional Human Rights Caucus, of which Lantos was co-chairman, hosted a young Kuwaiti woman identified only as "Nurse Nayirah", who told of horrific abuses by Iraqi soldiers, including the killing of Kuwaiti babies by taking them out of their incubators and leaving them to die on the cold floor of the hospital.
+During the run-up to the war in 1990, the Congressional Human Rights Caucus, of which Lantos was co-chairman, hosted a 15 year old Kuwaiti girl, then identified only as "Nurse Nayirah", who told of horrific abuses by Iraqi soldiers following the Iraqi invasion of Kuwait, including the killing of Kuwaiti babies by taking them out of their incubators and leaving them to die on the floor of the hospital.
 These alleged atrocities figured prominently in the rhetoric at the time about Iraqi abuses in Kuwait.
-The girl's account was later challenged by independent human rights monitors.
+Her witness account was later challenged by independent human rights monitors.

-"Nurse Nayirah" later turned out to be the daughter of the Kuwaiti ambassador to the United States.
+"Nurse Nayirah" later turned out to be the daughter of Saud Nasser Al-Saud Al-Sabah, a member of Kuwait's ruling Al-Sabah family who served as Kuwait's ambassador to the United States at the time.
 Asked about having allowed the girl to give testimony without identifying herself, and without her story having been corroborated, Lantos replied, "The notion that any of the witnesses brought to the caucus through the Kuwaiti Embassy would not be credible did not cross my mind...
 I have no basis for assuming that her story is not true, but the point goes beyond that.
 If one hypothesizes that the woman's story is fictitious from A to Z, that in no way diminishes the avalanche of human rights violations."

 The Canadian Broadcasting Corporation sent investigators to Kuwait who went through the hospital and counted the incubators and they found that "except for one or two that may have been misplaced" all of the incubators were still in the hospital.
 The investigators concluded that there were no deaths resulting from stolen equipment.
 And the doctor who provided Amnesty International with the number of babies killed dropped from 312 to 72 and then 30, 19 of which died before the invasion of Kuwait by Iraq.
 After the war, The New York Times wrote, "It's plainly wrong for a member of congress to collaborate with a public relations firm to produce knowingly deceptive testimony on an important issue.
 Yet Representative Tom Lantos has been caught doing exactly that.
 His behavior warrants a searching inquiry by the House Ethics Committee."